 Printer Screen Displays

 New to the P800 is a touch screen display which can be angled for easy viewing while standing.
 A number of features can be controlled via the panel.
+If you purchase a P800, spend time to step through each menu of the control panel.
+You will be glad you did.
 Among the features:

 - Paper loading guide